mirwaisfarahi/Full-Stack-Web-Development/Software Quality Assurance/5-debugging/debugging.md

 #### Steps
 1. git log => to find out all the commits on your file
 2. git bisect start => To start the bisect
 3. git bisect bad => mark the current commit as bad because there is bug and application is not working
 4. git bisect good [commit-hash id] => the commit id when the application was working good.
 Now check whether the application is on its stable state.
 If not then type again => git bisect bad (to make bad the current revision of commit).
+Repeat this until u get to a stable state of your application.
 5. git bisect good => because the application is working.
 The file code has been reversed to the commit when the application was working fine.
 6. git bisect reset => it will reset back to the commit that we were there before bisect and it will reset all the changes we made so far with bisect.

 #### How to View the Changes?
 1. git show [bad commit id] => which shows the changes we made in that particular commit.

-#### How to Revert from a Commit?
+#### How to Reset from a Commit?
-1. git revert [bad commit id] => to revert the changes made in this commit.
+1. git reset => to reset the changes made in this commit.